cloudygoose/MiniAgents/README.md

 > python backend.py --clear_dir

+Please check the runfolder in the game is correct.

 I put a lot of comments in backend.py to explain things.

 ## Online dialogue with agents

 If you run things in **online** mode, you will be able to communicate with the backend when agents are idle.

-Go to minimal, run (do not forget the clear_dir option)
+Go to minimal, run the following (do not forget the clear_dir option)

 >python backend.py --step_wait 1 --clear_dir --online